What is LiveReal?

 You're in the right place.

-We're a group of non-scary, non-weirdo, at-least-halfway-sane folks (umm, mostly) who are actively exploring, investigating, actively digging into this stuff.
+We're a group of non-scary, non-weirdo, at-least-halfway-sane folks (umm, at least some of us, anyway :) ) who are actively exploring, investigating, and digging into this stuff.

 Glad you're here.

 That's the short version of what we're doing.

 Or if you want more than that ...

 Do you want to go on a Quest?